RenderHeads/UnityPlugin-ModulePattern/README.md

 ## Features
 - Build your module hierarchy in code.
-- Access modules anywhere in code, globally and on a per scene basis, without overusing singletons.
+- Access modules anywhere, globally and on a per scene basis, without overusing singletons.
 - Create modules as plain C# classes which open up the possibility for new design patterns:
    - Adhere to [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) principles.
    - Use [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) and DI